PostgreSQL DELETE Rows from Select

 Delete Query with Two Conditions

-The PostgreSQL DELETE statement can take two conditions.
+The PostgreSQL DELETE statement can also take two conditions.
 The two conditions should be joined using the AND operator.
 We will use the following table:

 Price: